Secrets of exam success revealed

 breaths to relax and ignore those around you.
 It's your exam that concerns you,

+not theirs.
 IN THE EXAM HALL - TECHNIQUE COUNTS

 Read through the questions, jotting down formulae and points to remember on